 Cosmetic surgery offers you a choice to change and improve your appearance.
 Today cosmetic surgery procedures are common, popular, and viewed positively by the community.
 It is important to approach cosmetic surgery with realistic expectations.
 You should understand that perfection is not attainable.
 The objective of cosmetic surgery is to achieve improvement.
-Post treatment surveys with patients who have previously undergone cosmetic surgery procedures have consistently reported high degrees of patient satisfaction.
-Improvements derived from cosmetic procedures can be life changing.
-These include elevation of confidence, self-esteem and feelings of well-being.
-Some find their professional prospects are improved..
+Post-treatment surveys with patients who have previously undergone cosmetic surgery procedures have consistently reported high degrees of patient satisfaction.
+Improvements derived from cosmetic procedures can be life-changing.
+The benefits include elevation of confidence, self-esteem, and feelings of well-being.
+Some find their professional prospects are improved.

 The potential benefits of cosmetic surgery are fantastic.
 You might look and feel younger, thinner, and more attractive.
 However, the greatest benefit is achieved when you no longer are bothered by a particular physical attribute.
 This often elevates your emotional confidence to allow you to enjoy life experiences instead of worrying about the way others are looking at you.
 Many cosmetic surgery patients discover that they become more outgoing and sociable.
 Procedures like liposuction and breast reduction can greatly enhance your quality of life.
 People who have had cosmetic surgery find themselves more physically active and leading a healthier style of life.

 Cosmetic surgery, like all procedures in medicine, carries with it some degree of risk.
 Complications are few but do occur.
 Modern procedures have diminished most risks.
 However, these complications are amplified with certain health conditions or social habits (i.e. cigarette smoking).
 Cosmetic surgery risk management commences with your choice of plastic surgeon.
 It is important to choose a well-trained plastic surgeon with a highly regarded experience.